rei/rei-cedar-docs/docs/release-notes/spring-2021/README.md

 ### Removals

 In accordance with our deprecation policy, features that were deprecated in the [Fall 2020 release](../fall-2020/#deprecations) have been removed from Cedar.

+#### CdrInput Helper Text Slot

+The `helper-text` slot in CdrInput was removed in favor of the `helper-text-bottom` slot.
+To update, rename any instance of `helper-text` in CdrInput to be `helper-text-bottom` instead.

 #### Cedar Utility Classes And CdrText Modifier Have Been Removed